-If you're looking for a low-maintenance ground cover, sweet woodruff (Galium odoratum) is a good pick only under certain conditions.
-This aromatic herb can be an invasive plant when grown in moist soil.
-It may take advantage of that moisture and spread out of control.
-This quality isn't compatible with lowering maintenance.
+If you are looking for a low-maintenance ground cover, sweet woodruff (Galium odoratum) is a good pick only under certain conditions.
+This aromatic herb can be an invasive plant when grown in moist soil, where it sometimes spreads out of control.

 13 of 14

-Liverleaf (Hepatica americana) is a wildflower native to North America.
-It's evergreen, but some of the leaves turn brown during winter.
-New, waxy, green leaves appear in spring.
-After they emerge, remove the brown leaves to improve the plant's appearance.
-In summer the green leaves take on burgundy mottling, on the way to becoming totally burgundy.
+Liverleaf (Anemone americana, formerly classified as Hepatica americana) is a perennial wildflower native to North America.
+It is evergreen, but some of the leaves may turn brown during winter.
+Growing to a height of about 6 inches with a spread of 9 inches, it has waxy green leaves that should be removed as they turn brown.
+In summer, the leaves take on burgundy mottling on the way to becoming totally burgundy (hence the name liverleaf)

 14 of 14

 Interrupted fern (Osmunda claytoniana), like bunchberry and liverleaf, is a North-American native that can serve as a low-maintenance ground cover for shade.
-It spreads via rhizomes, which can be a double-edged sword.
-The success of many an invasive plant is due to this means of spreading.
-Happily, this pretty foliage plant with the funny name rarely becomes a problem for those who grow it in areas to which it's native.
+It spreads via rhizomes, a trait that can be a double-edged sword.
+The success of many invasive plants is due to this means of spreading.
+This pretty foliage plant with the funny name rarely becomes a problem for those who grow it in areas where it is already native.